Sustainability of Life: Access to Energy

 RNG is growing fast in the developed world.
 However, most new bio-digesters and CO2 extraction facilities are established where there is an existing tie-in to a natural gas distribution line.
 The collected CO2 is then trucked to a sequestration site.

 As the RNG produced at an upgrade facility would already be cold, it may be further chilled to be liquefied as P-LNG for transport.
 That chill energy could be pulled from the CO2 that was removed at the facility.
-The energy is transferred, not lost.
+Energy transferred is not lost.

 Governance